AndreasbCS/Ontology_Unity/README.md

 The `ASP~Unity~Package' integrates an Answer Set Programming (ASP) solver and grounder, Clingo, to the Unity platform through a Web API.
 ASP defines a problem in terms of a logic program to enable its logical models (answer sets) to represent the solutions of the original problem.
 ASP is a declarative programming language to solve difficult, typically NP-hard, search problems, and is particularly useful in for non-monotonic reasoning, knowledge representation, planning, and different action reasoning formalisms.

-UnityIIS comes with a set of helper functions to do operations (e.g., updating, querying, converting to ASP facts) on ASP programs.
+UnityIIS comes with a set of helper functions to do operations (e.g., updating, querying) on ASP programs.

 ### Cite as
 ```